archbardinexile/BGCL/items.md

 **1d4 piercing + 1d10 poison.
 Finesse, light, thrown (20/60 ft.).**

-This weapon teleports back to your hand after it is used for a ranged attack.
+This weapon returns to the wielder's hand immediately after it is used to make a ranged attack.

 **Light.** A light weapon is small and easy to handle, making it ideal for use when fighting with two weapons.